ccnswap/assets/README.md

 ## How to add token

-Fork assets repositories
+ - Fork assets repositories
-Add token info
+ - Add token info
-New pull requests
+ - Submit new pull requests

 ## Token Specification

 Before submitting an asset to this repository, we recommend you have the following information handy:
-Asset details
+ - Asset details
-Token Name
+ --Token Name
-Symbol
+ - Symbol
 Contract Address
 Decimals
 BNB or TWT to cover the non-refundable processing fee